GemmaButcher-dev/ms2/TESTING.md

 ## Further Testing

-    * A large amount of testing was done to ensure that all pages were linking correctly.
+    * A large amount of testing was done to ensure that all pages, buttons, feedback and functions were working correctly.
     * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.